stoicallytyped/novela_hugo_blog/content/_index.md

 ---
 hero:
-  heading: Novela, the simplest way to start publishing with Hugo and Forestry.
+  heading: Welcome to my blog :) I'll be focusing on Android, Kotlin, Privacy, Opensource,
+    and general tech musings
-  maxWidthPX: 652
+  maxWidthPX: "652"

 ---